Primong/GayetaDarylleIT2104ACP_activities/README.md

 9.1 The system starts by creating an instance of the BadmintonPlayerManagementSystem class and calling the run() method, which keeps the system running and waiting for user input.

 # lV.
 SDG 5 Gender Equality
+The Sustainable Development Goal (SDG) chosen for integration into the Badminton Player Management System is SDG 5: Gender Equality.

+- **Target**: Achieve gender equality and empower all women and girls.
+- **Goal**: End all forms of discrimination against women and girls everywhere, eliminate violence, and ensure equal participation in leadership and decision-making processes.
+This goal also emphasizes equal access to education, healthcare, decent work, and the benefits of economic development for all genders.
+- **Purpose**: The system’s ability to track and report on gender statistics could be used by sports organizations to assess gender equality within the sport.
+For example, if a sports federation notices that there are significantly fewer female players, they may decide to implement programs to encourage more women to participate in badminton.
+- **Impact**: This can guide the development of programs that focus on improving female participation in badminton, encouraging sports authorities to create gender-specific training programs, leagues, or funding opportunities to increase female representation.
+- **Promoting Female Athlete Participation**: Through visible gender statistics, the system could also promote initiatives that encourage more female athletes to enter competitive badminton, thus advancing gender equality in the sport.

+# V. Instructions for running the program